OWASP/threat-dragon/utils/DragonExtractor/README.md

 Workflow:

--Create Threat model with developers, testers, and product team -Carefully think about diagram; model names (increases artifact subject lenth) -Think about what Labels (Jira) or Tags (DevOps) can help you track testing -Export similar ToDos from Jira/ADO to CSV to understand necessary columns -Incorporate organization and project specific columns into CLI arguments
+-Create Threat model with developers, testers, and product team -Carefully think about diagram; model names (increases artifact subject length) -Think about what Labels (Jira) or Tags (DevOps) can help you track testing -Export similar ToDos from Jira/ADO to CSV to understand necessary columns -Incorporate organization and project specific columns into CLI arguments